Improved analytical bounds on delivery times of long-distance entanglement: First application: nested quantum repeater chain

 To circumvent this issue, many have resorted to approximating the probability distribution at each level with an exponential distribution, combined with the small-probability assumptions $\pswap \ll 1$ and $\pgen \ll 1$.
 This approximation leads to an expression for the mean entanglement delivery time as follows.
 At each nesting level, the protocol can only continue if both input states to the entanglement swap have been produced.
 Mathematically, this is expressed as the maximum of the delivery time of the two links.
 The mean of the maximum of two independent and identically distributed (i.i.d.) exponential random variables with mean $\mu$ is $\frac{3}{2} \cdot \mu$.
 Next, if the swap success probability is $\pswap$, then on average $1/\pswap$ attempts are needed until success.
 Thus, for each nesting level, the mean entanglement delivery time should be multiplied by a factor $3/(2\pswap)$, resulting into an expression for the mean delivery time known as the \textit{3-over-2-approximation}:

 The 3-over-2 approximation was first used by Jiang et al.\cite{jiang2007fast}, who mentioned that the factor $3/2$ agreed well with simulations in the small-probability regime.
-Since then, the approximation has been frequently used \cite{sangouard2007long-distance,simon2007quantum,sangouard2008robust,brask2008memory,sangouard2009quantum,bernardes2011rate,sangouard2011quantum,abruzzo2013quantum,munro2015inside,boone2015entanglement,muralidharan2016optimal,asadi2018quantum,piparo2019quantum,asadi2020long,sharman2020quantum,wu2020nearterm,liorni2020quantum}.
+Since then, the approximation has been frequently used \cite{sangouard2007long-distance,simon2007quantum,sangouard2008robust,brask2008memory,sangouard2009quantum,bernardes2011rate,sangouard2011quantum,abruzzo2013quantum,munro2015inside,boone2015entanglement,muralidharan2016optimal,asadi2018quantum,piparo2019quantum,asadi2020longARXIVV1,sharman2020quantum,wu2020nearterm,liorni2020quantum}.

-However, the quality of this approximation is not known exactly and has only been only very loosely bounded, as follows.
-As noted by Sangouard et al. \cite{sangouard2011quantum}, the mean of the maximum of two nonnegative i.i.d random variables with mean $\mu$ is lower bounded by $\mu$ and upper bounded by $2\mu$.
+In addition to the 3-over-2 approximation, Sangouard et al. \cite{sangouard2011quantum} noted that the repeater scheme's mean completion time can be bounded using the following remark: the mean of the maximum of two nonnegative i.i.d random variables with mean $\mu$ is lower bounded by $\mu$ and upper bounded by $2\mu$.
 These bounds correspond to the scenario where one waits only for a single link to be ready, or for both links to be prepared sequentially, respectively.
 Consequently,

 Now we use Markov's inequality, $\Pr(T \geq t) \leq E[T]/t$, which can be rephrased

 since $T$ only takes integral values.
 Substituting $E[T]$ by its upper bound from eq.~\eqref{eq:markov-repeater-mean-bound} leads to